-We maintain a non-employee director compensation policy, which provides that each of our non-employee directors (that being, each of our directors other than Mr. Diez-Canseco and Mr. O'Hayer) will receive the following compensation for service on our Board:
+We maintain a non-employee director compensation policy, which provides that each of our non-employee directors (that is, each of our directors other than Mr. Diez-Canseco and Mr. O'Hayer) will receive the following compensation for service on our Board:

-- an annual cash retainer of \$40,000; - an additional annual cash retainer of \$20,000 for service as lead independent director: - an additional annual cash retainer of \$10,000, \$7,500 and \$5,000 for service as a member of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee, respectively; - an additional annual cash retainer of \$20,000, \$15,000 and \$10,000 for service as chairperson of the Audit Committee, chairperson of the Compensation Committee and chairperson of the Nominating and Corporate Governance Committee, respectively (in lieu of the committee member retainer above); - an initial restricted stock unit award granted at the time a non-employee director first joins our Board, covering the number of shares equal to \$120,000 divided by the closing sales price of our common stock on the grant date, vesting in three equal annual installments; and

-• an annual restricted stock unit award covering the number of shares equal to \$80,000 divided by the closing sales price of our common stock on the date of the applicable annual meeting, vesting on the earlier of (i) the one-year anniversary of the date of grant; and (ii) the day before the next annual meeting.
+- an annual cash retainer of \$50,000 (increase from \$40,000 for 2022); - an additional annual cash retainer of \$20,000 for service as lead independent director; - an additional annual cash retainer of \$10,000, \$7,500 and \$5,000 for service as a member of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee, respectively; - an additional annual cash retainer of \$20,000, \$15,000 and \$10,000 for service as chairperson of the Audit Committee, chairperson of the Compensation Committee and chairperson of the Nominating and Corporate Governance Committee, respectively (in lieu of the committee member retainer above); - an initial restricted stock unit award granted at the time a non-employee director first joins our Board, covering the number of shares equal to \$120,000 divided by the closing sales price of our common stock on the grant date, vesting in three equal annual installments; and - an annual restricted stock unit award covering the number of shares equal to \$90,000 (increase from \$80,000 for 2022) divided by the closing sales price of our common stock on the date of the applicable annual meeting, vesting on the earlier of (i) the one-year anniversary of the date of grant; and (ii) the day before the next annual meeting.